 A party seeking to set aside a default judgment in an FED proceeding must obtain a judicial order to stay the judgment pending disposition on the motion to set aside the default.
-Motions for stay must be presented at FED ex parte proceedings in courtroom 120 at 8:30 am on each judicial day.
+Motions for stay must be presented at FED ex parte proceedings.